 Respect yourself, and respect the class.
 Do your best.
 Netflix is important, but it can wait.
 If you get your work done, you can watch whatever you want without having that work hanging over your head.

 If you are absent, it is entirely your responsibility to adhere to the late work policy and to obtain any work that you missed.
 You may get it on Canvas, and for extra hard copies you may visit the handout filing cabinet in the classroom.

-AP Classes will have homework almost every night.
+AP Classes will have homework and/or reading almost every night.
 I will do my best to keep it to a reasonable level.
-With the block schedule, you will almost always have work time in class.
-Any work you don't complete in class becomes homework.
+This year's block schedule will be an interested adaptation for all of us.